refresh-bio/SPLASH/README.md

 sudo make install
 ```
 If the `PREFIX` environment variable is not defined the above will install splash in `/usr/local/bin` which requires `sudo`.
-It is possible to override the install location such that `sudo` is not required.
+It is possible to override the install location so that `sudo` is not required.
-For example to install in the user's home directory one may run:
+For example, to install in the user's home directory, one may run:
 ```
 make install PREFIX=~/splash
 ```